-The global HazLoc services that UL provides for these stakeholders encompass the following areas of focus (see links below for additional details):
+The global HazLoc services that UL provides for stakeholders encompasses the following areas of focus (see links to the right for additional details):

 - Equipment testing, certification and repair facility services, including IECEx, ATEX, INMETRO, and UL/C-UL conformity assessment schemes for onshore and offshore HazLoc equipment

 - Flammable and combustible fluids equipment, including IECEE, IECEx, ATEX, and UL/c-UL conformity assessment schemes for gas and oil equipment

 - Offshore oil and gas applications, including IECEx, ATEX, INMETRO, and UL/C-UL conformity assessment schemes for HazLoc equipment in the factory or in the field